TheSleepyRaccoon/Sleepy-Net/README.md

   - Using Open.Nat, Allows for *Most* Modern Routers to port-forward for you when creating servers

 - Full network stats
-  - Can track Packets Per Second, Data Per Second, Both sent and recv.
+  - Can track Packets Per Second, Data Per Second, Both sent and recv and also will keep totals for all stats.

 ## Coming Next - V0.3
 - Finish off / Cleanup High Level Wrapper